acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 | `/basketball/fused/sensor_gap` | `std_msgs/Bool` | Boolean indicating sensor measurement gap |
 | `/basketball/fusion/diagnostics` | `std_msgs/String` | Detailed fusion diagnostic data |

+> **For Experts**: All subscribers use best-effort QoS profiles with history depth of 1, except for position data which uses a depth of 5 to enable short-term trajectory analysis.
+Message filtering is implemented to drop outdated messages (timestamps > 100ms old) early in the processing pipeline.

 #### 2. Processing Pipeline

 The data undergoes several processing steps:

 1. **Input Validation**: Check data freshness and validity
+   - Timestamps are verified to ensure recent data
+   - Data is checked against valid ranges
+   - Missing or corrupted data is flagged

 2. **State Evaluation**: Determine if current state is still appropriate
+   - Evaluate conditions for remaining in current state
+   - Check for transition triggers
+   - Calculate state duration metrics

 3. **Transition Logic**: Evaluate if state transition is needed
+   - Apply state-specific transition rules
+   - Evaluate transition conditions
+   - Determine appropriate target state

 4. **Hysteresis Application**: Apply protection against rapid state changes
+   - Check minimum state duration requirements
+   - Apply counter-based transition requirements
+   - Implement threshold hysteresis

 5. **Health Monitoring**: Update system health and confidence metrics
+   - Calculate overall system confidence
+   - Update warning status
+   - Track health history

 6. **Command Generation**: Create appropriate movement commands based on state
+   - Generate state-appropriate velocity commands
+   - Apply confidence-based velocity scaling
+   - Implement motion constraints

 7. **Diagnostic Data**: Gather diagnostic information
+   - Collect state transition statistics
+   - Monitor resource usage
+   - Generate health reports

+> **For Beginners**: Think of this pipeline as an assembly line where raw sensor data enters at one end, gets processed step by step, and comes out as robot movement commands at the other end.

+> **For Experts**: The pipeline implements an early-exit optimization strategy where computation-heavy steps are skipped when sufficient conditions for their execution are not met.
+For example, transition logic evaluation is bypassed if the state has not met its minimum duration requirement.

 #### 3. Output Data